 - Dig deep into why you loved and what you loved at your prior position, and answer accordingly.

 Wrap your response by spinning it into what you will love about your potential position with the interviewing company.

 Be sure to always answer openly and honestly about what you admired about your previous company (and avoid describing the negatives).
 Also, skip the trivial (to the employer) or logistical aspects, like the free coffee, the short/cheap commute, and other things you appreciated that aren't related to the actual work and the organization.

 Mistakes You Should Avoid

-Don’t make the mistakes that many before you have made—avoid these all-too-common pitfalls with the “What did you like most about your last job?” interview question:
+Don't make the mistakes that many before you have made—avoid these all-too-common pitfalls with this interview question: